 Rodin's Bellona, Roman Goddess of War

-Rodin made a sculpture of Rosé Beuret, his mistress, in one of her angry moods and entitled it Bellona Roman Goddess of War (1879).
-She's a furious godess of war.
+Rodin made a sculpture of Rosé Beuret, his mistress, in one of her angry moods and entitled it Bellona Roman Goddess of War (1879), a furious godess of war.

 But when you read her face, you realize she's not angry.
 Like other Rodin sculptures, her gaze is inward, despondent, and sullen in her sense of abandonment and isolation.
-This remarkable artwork captures complex inner emotions and makes them visible to the viewer.
+This remarkable artwork captures complex inner emotions and makes them visible.

-The Burghers of Calais are also at Stanford, where tourists cheerfully pose between the figures for photographs.
-Maybe that's the true sense of despair.
+The Burghers of Calais are also at Stanford, where tourists cheerfully pose for photographs.
+Maybe that's true despair.

 Let me know what you think of Rodin's sculptures and what I wrote.
 If you have a different opinion, I'd love to hear it.
 I'll add your comments here.
 Reach me at my contact page.